shadabakhtar08/Wordpress/wp-content/plugins/wpforms-lite/readme.txt

 Syed Balkhi

 == Changelog ==
+= 1.8.9.6 =
+- Changed: Improved compatibility with OceanWP theme.
+- Fixed: Dropdown fields in forms with the `inline-fields` class had cropped dropdowns.
+- Fixed: Button's hover color was wrong on the Ocean WP theme.
+- Fixed: Form couldn't be submitted when Cloudflare Turnstile anti-spam integration was configured.

 = 1.8.9.5 =
 - Fixed: Stripe payment wasn't created when the Credit Card field was optional and users paid through Google Pay / Apple Pay.